 681: The Twelfth Council of Toledo which approved several canons aimed at punishing the Jews including on that prohibited conversos from returning to Judaism and allowed for the confiscation of Jewish owned goods came to a close.

 749: Birthdate Leo IV (the Khazar).
 He was Byzantine emperor from 775 through 780.
 He was known as “the Khazar” because his mother was a Khazar Princess.
 If the Khazars were Jewish, does this mean that at least one Byzantine emperor was Jewish?

 1138: Anacletus II passed away.
 Known as Pietro Pierleone before his elevation to the Papacy in 1130, Anacletus II was referred to as the Jewish anti-pope because he came from a family that had converted from Judaism to Christianity.
+“One of his great-great grandparents, Benedictus, maybe Baruch in Hebrew, was a Jew who converted into Christianity.”
 The appellation of anti-pope is one that is hung on several popes who were elected under controversial circumstances.

 1327: Edward III becomes King of England.
 During his reign King Edward III would re-apply the Edict of Expulsion of 1290 because there were reports of “secret Jews” or conversos who had remained in England and were practicing “the faith of their fathers.”

 1494: Alfonso II became King of Naples.
 Alfonso continued to rely on the services of Don Isaac Abravanal the refugee from the Spanish expulsion who had acted as an advisor to his predecessor on the throne, King Ferdinand.
 Alfonso also continued the policy of his predecessor of allowing Jews fleeing the Inquisition to settle in his kingdom.